hanjiepan/FRI_pkg/examples/README.md

 Examples
 ========

 This folder contains sample notebooks using the components of the repository.

 Overview
 --------

 - dirac_time_nonuniform.ipynb: Recover a signal in the form of a periodic stream of Diracs from non-uniformly spaced time samples (see Figure 6 in paper).

-- dirac_fourier_nouniform.ipynb: Recover a signal consisteng of K Diracs from non-uniformly spaced Fourier domain samples (see Figure 8 in paper).
+- dirac_fourier_nouniform.ipynb: Recover a signal consisting of K Diracs from non-uniformly spaced Fourier domain samples (see Figure 8 in paper).

 Run remotely
 ------------